How To Do A Messy Bun With Long Hair: Ideas And Tutorials

 Jones adds, “Messy buns can be worn on top of your head or towards the nape of your neck.
 They require less time because they don’t have to be perfect.
 These buns definitely fit the effortlessly chic look.
 They create texture and work perfectly for any event.
 They have a dreamy look, perfect for summer, and require only rubber bands, hair pins, and bobby pins.”

-Messy buns are easy to do with short hair.
+It is easy to create messy buns for short hair.
 However, you can pull off the look with long hair too.
 Check out the messy bun tutorials below to know more.

 How To Do A Messy Bun With Long Hair – 12 Cute Styles